synthesizebio/pysynthbio/usage/quickstart.rst

 ==========

 ``pysynthbio`` is a Python package that provides a convenient interface to the `Synthesize Bio <https://www.synthesize.bio/>`_ API, allowing users to generate realistic gene expression data based on specified biological conditions.
-This package enables researchers to easily access AI-generated transcriptomic data for various modalities including bulk RNA-seq, single-cell RNA-seq, microarray data, and more.
+This package enables researchers to easily access AI-generated transcriptomic data for various modalities, including bulk RNA-seq and single-cell RNA-seq.

-Alternatively, you can AI generate datasets from our `platform website <https://app.synthesize.bio/datasets/>`_.
+To generate datasets without code, use our `web platform <https://app.synthesize.bio/datasets/>`_.
 This guide will help you get started with ``pysynthbio`` quickly.

 Get your API key
 ----------------

-Go to `<https://app.synthesize.bio/profile>`_ to generate an API key.
+Visit `<https://app.synthesize.bio/profile>`_ to generate an API key.
-Go to your profile, then click "+ Create Key" and then "Create Key".
+Click "+ Create Key" then "Create Key", and copy your key.
-Copy that key and keep that page handy until you get your token set up.

 There are multiple ways to set up your token: